 It is important to understand that most types of financial aid come in the form of student loans that must be repaid along with interest and associated fees when you leave school or drop below half time.
-At American InterContinental University, we will not only work with you throughout the Financial Aid process, but we will also provide you with valuable resources when the time comes for the repayment of your student loans.
+At American InterContinental University, we will not only work with you throughout the Financial Aid process, but we will also provide you with valuable resources to help you understand student debt and, when the time comes, the repayment of your student loans.

 When you leave AIU, you will have access to a Student Loan Specialist who will stay in contact with you regarding the repayment of your student loans.
 The specialist will provide you with information regarding grace periods, deferment, forbearance, and more.
 This individual will ensure you have all the information necessary to set up a payment plan with your lender that suits your individual needs.

 There are several resources that will help you manage your student debt and repayment:

 - Financial Aid information in the University Catalog.